kelleyma49/PSFzf/README.md

 * `FZF_ALT_C_COMMAND` - The command specified in this environment variable will be used when <kbd>Alt+c</kbd> is pressed by the user.

 # Helper Functions
-In addition to its core function [Invoke-Fzf](docs/Invoke-Fzf.md), PSFzf includes a set of useful functions and aliases:
+In addition to its core function [Invoke-Fzf](docs/Invoke-Fzf.md), PSFzf includes a set of useful functions and aliases.
+The aliases are not installed by default.
+To enable aliases, use [`Set-PSFzfOption`](docs/Set-PsFzfOption.md)'s  `-EnableAlias`* options.

 | Function                                                             | Alias      | Description